 It is important to note though, that filing an appeal does not automatically pause your suspension or revocation.
 In fact, your penalty could go into effect before the appeal hearing occurs meaning you may not be able to drive until the Callaway County, MO circuit court rules on your case.
 If the court ultimately determines that there was insufficient evidence for the suspension or revocation, your driving privileges may be reinstated but this ruling would come only after a period of restricted or suspended driving.

-When you choose a Combs Waterkotte DWI administrative hearing lawyer in or around Callaway County, MO, you’re not just choosing a top-rated DWI administrative hearing lawyer lawyer in Callaway County, MO and beyond – you’re protecting your license, your rights, your freedom, and your future.
-In addition to experienced DWI administrative hearing lawyers, our legal team is available 24/7 and offers expertise in the following areas for Callaway County, MO residents:
+If you partner with a Combs Waterkotte DWI administrative hearing lawyer in the Callaway County, MO area, you aren’t just selecting a leading DWI administrative hearing lawyer lawyer in Callaway County, MO and beyond – you’re safeguarding your license, your rights, your freedom, and your future.
+In addition to experienced DWI administrative hearing lawyers, our legal team is available 24/7 and provides expertise in the following areas for residents in Callaway County and beyond:

 Time is Running Out—Get a Callaway County, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges

-Call Combs Waterkotte today at (314) 900-HELP or contact us online for a no-obligation case review.
+Call Combs Waterkotte now at (314) 900-HELP or contact us online for a free, no-obligation case review.
 Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Callaway County, MO.